rustfoundation/foundation.rust-lang.org/news/welcoming-shopify-as-our-inaugural-gold-member.md

 The Rust Foundation’s Gold membership tier reflects a genuine commitment to the future of Rust and its community.
 To learn more about our various tiers of membership, click [<u>here</u>](https://foundation.rust-lang.org/members/).&nbsp;

-### **Shopify, thank you for joining the Rust Foundation in our mission to make computer systems to be more secure, efficient, and performant through the use of the Rust programming language\!**
+### **Shopify, thank you for joining the Rust Foundation in our mission to make computer systems to be more secure, efficient, and performant through the use of the Rust programming language.**